nuryase/ferry/README.md

 # Ferry
-A blog-styled app for sharing and recieveing song recommendations using Spotify API.
+A blog-styled app for sharing and receiving song recommendations using Spotify API.

 ## Usage
 Clone the repository.